fivetran/dbt_amplitude/README.md

 <br>

-## (Optional) Step 5: Leverage dbt Metrics for further analysis
+## (Optional) Step 5: Leverage dbt metrics for further analysis
 <details><summary>Expand for configurations</summary>

-In addition to existing final models, our Amplitude package defines common [Metrics](https://docs.getdbt.com/docs/building-a-dbt-project/metrics) including:
+In addition to the existing final models, our Amplitude package defines common [metrics](https://docs.getdbt.com/docs/building-a-dbt-project/metrics) including the following:
 - total_events
 - average_session_length
 - total_sessions
 - total_users
 - average_time_in_between_sessions

-You can find the supported dimensions and full definitions of these metrics [here](https://github.com/fivetran/dbt_ad_reporting/blob/main/models/ad_reporting_metrics.yml).
+You can find the supported dimensions and full definitions of these metrics [in the `ad_reporting_metrics.yml` file](https://github.com/fivetran/dbt_ad_reporting/blob/main/models/ad_reporting_metrics.yml).

-To use dbt Metrics, add the [dbt metrics package](https://github.com/dbt-labs/dbt_metrics) to your project's `packages.yml` file:
+To use dbt metrics, add the [dbt metrics package](https://github.com/dbt-labs/dbt_metrics) to your project's `packages.yml` file:
 ```yml
 packages:
   - package: dbt-labs/metrics
     version: [">=0.3.0", "<0.4.0"]
 ```
-> **Note**: The Metrics package has stricter dbt version requirements.
-As of today, the latest version of Metrics (v0.3.5) requires dbt `[">=1.2.0-a1", "<2.0.0"]`.
+> NOTE: The metrics package has stricter dbt version requirements.
+The latest version of metrics (v0.3.5) currently requires dbt `[">=1.2.0-a1", "<2.0.0"]`.

 To utilize Amplitude's pre-defined metrics in your code, refer to the [dbt metrics package](https://github.com/dbt-labs/dbt_metrics) usage instructions and the example below:
 ```sql